LarsTinnefeld/distaster-response-pipeline/README.md

 ## Instructions <a name="instructions"></a>

-To execute the app follow the instructions:
+Instructions to execute the application on a local computer:

 1. Run the following commands in the project's root directory to set up your database and model.